niranjan-fartare/obsidian/Data Engineering/Python.md

 ### 3. Set

 - Syntax : `set = {1,2,3,4}`
-- Does not support indexing
+- Does not support indexing and slicing
 - Unordered Collection
 ### 4. Dictionary